Keep on Trufflin’: The story of Trupig Vegan and Building a Chocolate Business from Scratch

 In 2022, due to a trademarking issue, Truffle Pig Vegan became Trupig.
 While the lead-up to the change was a stressful and difficult period for Lily and Ian, the change-up brought with it opportunity and hope in the re-brand, cementing their mantra – “Keep on Trufflin’”.
 “When we changed our name, the “Keep on Trufflin’” mantra really stuck with us.
 Because it is just the two of us.
 We’re really lucky that we can just work week-to-week, and we’ll carry on doing it for as long as we can.
 This is what we want to do, even if it’s just on the side, even if we can’t do this forever, but it’s still a passion project so even if do other things, we want to keep this going”.

-You can find out more about Trupig Vegan here and here.
-If you’re interested in the work of Dean farm trust, click here, or One Kind, you can find that here.
-And finally, if you’d like to explore our range of vegan chocolate products – click here!
+You can find out more about Trupig Vegan on Instagram and on the Trupig Vegan website.
+If you’re interested in the work of Dean Farm Trust, or One Kind, you can visit their websites.

 Michael is a Marketing Executive with a penchant for punk rock, cheese, and indoor bouldering.